llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 Now I'm pretty sure that there are still some false positives or negatives to be taken care of.
 At least I can now replace my primitive `is_some` function by `is_expr_some` and it still works for my tests.

+I will need to match more `Expr` variants both in `is_expr_some(..)` as well as `is_expr_not_ret_none(..)` to catch inner early returns.
+It may well be that I need to introduce more machinery to the code to catch corner cases.
+However, this has dragged on for long enough, so I'm going to flesh out the code later.

 I hope this post has given you a bit of insight into lint development in [Rust](https://rust-lang.org).
 While my techniques may be naive --